rucka/tsconfit2019/slides/slides.md

 ![](assets/lecco.jpg)

 ^
-The strange thing is all trip ends in the same way, with Massi that ask me "Cool, but what about the cost of those abstractions?"
+The strange thing is every trip ends in the same way, with Massi asking me "Cool, but what about the cost of those abstractions?"
 My answer is always the same....

 ---